First passage percolation in hostile environment is not monotone: Construction of the graph

 We proceed with the construction that provides the sought counterexample to monotonicity.
 We view each tile with an orientation, where the vertex $O$ is called the \emph{origin} of the tile, and the vertex $B$ is called the \emph{tail} of the tile.
 Then $\G^\infty$ is constructed as follows.
 Fix a large integer $\Phi$ and consider an infinite $(\Phi+1)$-regular tree.
-Pick one end of the tree.
+Consider an infinite (self-avoiding) path starting at the root, this determines an end of the tree, and thus a specific direction.
 Now, for each vertex $v$ of the tree, let $u_0,u_1,\ldots,u_\Phi$ be the neighbors of $v$ with $u_0$ being the unique neighbor that is on the direction of the chosen end.
 Now we replace each edge $(v,u_i)$ of the tree, for $i\in\{1,2,\ldots,\Phi\}$, with a copy of the tile, identifying the origin of the tile (i.e., the vertex $O$) with $v$ and the tail of the tile (i.e., the vertex $B$) with $u_i$.
 For the edge $(v,u_0)$, the orientation of the tile is reversed; i.e., we replace $(v,u_0)$ with a copy of the tile, but identify the origin of the tile with $u_0$ and the tail of the tile with $v$.

 A graphical representation is shown in Figure \ref{fig:G-infty} (for simplicity we used $\Phi=2$, although it follows from the computations in Section \ref{sect:proof-prop-aux} that $\Phi$ is much larger than $2$).
 Note that the graph $\G^\infty$ is quasi transitive.